af4jm/GitHelper/README.md

 A PowerShell module for working with git.
 Install free from the [PowerShell Gallery](https://www.powershellgallery.com/packages/GitHelper/)

+Because PowerShell only approves certain verbs, the following mapping is used...

+* fetch --> Read
+* pull --> Update
+* push --> Publish
+* pull & push --> Sync

 This module can be used as is without dependencies, but to customize it it's recommended to specify the default parent folder for your repositories in `profile.ps1`.

 Additionally, because of the way git dumps so much of its output to `STDERR` instead of `STDOUT` which causes many hosts to raise exceptions, it's also recommended to add the following if block to `profile.ps1` to improve the output display.
 Setting that flag to `$true` switches `ErrorView` to `'CategoryView'` during git operations, and restores its original value upon completion.
 If it's not defined, it defaults to `$false`.
 I've included my username in the setting simply to avoid conflicting with any other globals that may be defined elsewhere.